ROTH Capital lifts Sunworks Inc. [SUNW] price estimate. Who else is bullish?

 Sunworks, Inc. (Nasdaq: SUNW), a provider of solar power solutions for agriculture, commercial and industrial (ACI), public works and residential markets, announced that the company’s Board of Directors has appointed Gaylon Morris as its new Chief Executive Officer and a member of the Board of Directors, effective immediately.
 Mr. Morris is a transformational leader with a proven record of driving revenue growth and profitability in the construction, engineering, and renewable space.

-Over the last 12 months, SUNW stock rose by 1075.44%.
-The average equity rating for SUNW stock is currently 3.00, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 347.27 percent and weekly performance of 83.05 percent.
+The stock has been moved at 1596.30 percent over the last six months.
+The stock has performed 430.09 percent around the most recent 30 days and changed 717.86 percent over the most recent 3-months.

-The market cap for the stock reached $245.49 million, with 16.63 million shares outstanding and 16.62 million shares in the current float.
-Compared to the average trading volume of 7.12M shares, SUNW stock reached a trading volume of 8205696 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.78M shares, SUNW reached to a volume of 21721244 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Sunworks Inc. [SUNW]:

 ROTH Capital have made an estimate for Sunworks Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 02, 2020.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Neutral.
 The new note on the price target was released on June 27, 2017, representing the official price target for Sunworks Inc. stock.